gsoules/MkDocs/digital-archive/docs/glossary.md

 ---

-AvantLogic
-:   [AvantLogic Corporation](http://avantlogic.com/) is the company that developed and currently maintains the Digital Archive. *Omeka* plugins that begin with `Avant` were developed by AvantLogic.

 AWS
-:   Amazon Web Services
+:   AWS is an acronym for Amazon Web Services which is  a subsidiary of Amazon that provides
+    on-demand cloud computing platforms.
+[Learn about AWS](https://en.wikipedia.org/wiki/Amazon_Web_Services).

 Collection
 :   A collection refers to the *database* *items* for one *organization*.